Prag8855/aab/content/guides/german-health-insurance.md

 Use my [recommendation tool](#your-options) to know your options.
 There are two insurance systems and hundreds of options.
 The best option depends on your situation.

-### 2. Ask an expert to help you choose
+### 2. Ask an expert to choose

 Don't choose health insurance yourself.
-Always ask a health insurance broker.
-They ask you the right questions, look at *all* options, and help you find the best one.
+Always [ask a health insurance broker](#insurance-brokers).
+They ask you the right questions, look at all the options, and help you find the best one.
 You can get better, cheaper health insurance.
 Their help is free.

 {% include '_blocks/healthInsuranceQuestion.html' %}

-If you are a freelancer, you should *never* choose health insurance without help.
-You can make expensive mistakes.
+If you are self-employed, *never* choose health insurance without help.
+It's a really complicated choice, and you can make expensive mistakes.

+If you choose the wrong health insurance, your [residence permit](/glossary/Aufenthaltstitel) application can be rejected.

 ### 3. Apply for health insurance

 The process is different with each insurer.
 Your health insurance broker can take care of this.

+You only need an ID document and a photo for your insurance card.
+You do not need a German address or an *[[Anmeldung]]*.[^63]

 If you choose private health insurance, you usually need a health check from a doctor.[^44] It costs around 250€.[^30]{{ fail_on('2027-01-01') }}